I hope, that if these images excite your imagination, you follow my journey into the realms of my next artistic adventure!

 In this ‘WORKS’ area, you will find works dating back to around 1980 and are set out in date ranges as you hover over the ‘WORKS’ tab.
 I am sure that you will see a progression in style and subject matter as you work your way through the years.
 As I produce new works, I will be adding them to this site, all for your viewing pleasure and some available for sale in my stockroom.

-I endeavour you follow my journey and share the excitement of the experience, just as I have over all these years and more important, in the years to come as I embark on a completely new series of floral based Contourism paintings!
+I endeavour you follow my journey and share the excitement of the experience, just as I have over all these years and more important, as I embark on new, varied and innovative artworks!